nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/session-management.md

 **_servers**|array|Information of the memcached server to add.
 Need to set as "host:port:weight". 'port' and 'weight' are optional.
 It's possible to set any number of servers by comma.|['127.0.0.1:11211']
 **_connection_pooling**|boolean|True to enabling connection pooling.
 False to disabling connection pooling|false

-# Optional Directives for Session::Dalli
+# Optional Directives For Session::Dalli

 varibale name|type|description|default
 :-|:-|:-|:-